-UCSF Archives & Special Collections houses an important collection documenting the development and history of homeopathy.
+UCSF Archives and Special Collections houses an important collection documenting the development and history of homeopathy.
 In 1962, most of the Homeopathic Foundation of California’s Library was donated to UCSF.
 The collection consists of more than 1,300 monographs, pamphlets, serial titles, and manuscript materials.

 Manuscript Materials on the History of Homeopathy